xhubio/nanook-website/docs/tutorials/transform2dataGenerator.md

 | B      | FieldSubSection | The 'FieldSubSection' Identifier. |

   - Create the equivalence class for the email field
-    In this example we just create one class.
+    In this example we only create one class.
     Add a new row with the following columns

 | Column | Data              | Description                                                            |